Select Page

 O

-Can be heavy for some.
+Heavy reading.
 Some of the essays are dense reads.

 This book is a combination coffee table book, travel guide, and a history lesson.
 The essays put together by Appalachian Trail Conservancy senior staff member Brian King showcase his exceptional knowledge of, and undying love for, the trail and its surroundings.